Multiple Outlier Detection in Samples with Exponential & Pareto Tails: Redeeming the Inward Approach & Detecting Dragon Kings: Case study and `Dragon Kings'

 tracks the negative growth of the drawdown, continuing for $i=i_0,i_0+1\dots$ until the first value of $i$, say $i_2$, such that the cumulative return has appeared to reverse direction, relative to its lowest point:

-In eq.~(\ref{eq:break}), $\epsilon \geq 0$ is a tuning parameter for the tolerance of moves in the opposite direction, and $\sigma$ is the standard deviation of the returns from the previous trading day.
-The inclusion of $\sigma$ makes the tolerance adaptive, which allows for volatity regimes.

-Finally, stepping backwards from $i_2$, which is the index of a positive change, the drawdown is defined to have occured from the start $i_0$ to the lowest point, which occurs at $i_1=\text{argmin}_{j\in(i_0 \leq j \leq i_2)} r_{i_0,j}$.
+Parameter $\epsilon \geq 0$ tunes the tolerance of moves in the opposite direction, and $\sigma$ is the standard deviation of the returns from the previous trading day.
+The inclusion of $\sigma$ makes the tolerance adaptive, which allows for volatility regimes.
+Finally, stepping backwards from $i_2$, which is the index of a positive change, the drawdown is defined to have occurred from the start $i_0$ to the lowest point, which occurs at $i_1=\text{argmin}_{j\in(i_0 \leq j \leq i_2)} r_{i_0,j}$.
 From the next index, $i_1+1$, a drawup is defined to begin and computed in a similar way.
 Drawdowns and drawups alternate in this contiguous way, for the entire trading day.